aisiwonhae29/PMP/abstarct/Computer_Science/programming_world.md

 - Serial port: This is a physical communication interface that enables the transfer of data between devices, such as a computer and a modem or a printer, this transmit data serially(bits of data are sent )
 - self contained: A datagram or packet carries all the essential information within itself to be processed and routed independently, with out relying on external factors.
 - System-wide: refers to something that affects or involves an entire system rather than just a specific part or component of that system.
+- Sigint: Signl interrupt event that indicate about interrupting or stop its execution. ex) ctrl + c
 ### T
+- Transpiling: Modify code to code, like c to js.
+The output is humanreadable.
 ### U
 ### V
 ### W